Pieter-Deconinck/Thesis-Kafka-Hadoop-Spark/README.md

-# Thesis: Efficient, Secure, and Scalable Implementation of Hadoop, Spark, and Kafka
+# Thesis: Efficient, Secure, and Scalable Implementation of Kafka, Hadoop, and Spark

 ## Overview

 This repository contains all the code, configurations, and proof-of-concepts developed as part of my bachelor's thesis project at [Hogeschool Gent (HOGENT)](https://www.hogent.be/en/).
-The focus of the thesis is on implementing an efficient, secure, scalable, reproducible, and loggable infrastructure for Hadoop, Spark, and Kafka within the [Virtual IT Company (VIC)](https://vichogent.be/) datacenter at HOGENT.
+The focus of the thesis is on implementing an efficient, secure, scalable, reproducible, and loggable infrastructure for Kafka, Hadoop, and Spark within the [Virtual IT Company (VIC)](https://vichogent.be/) datacenter at HOGENT.

 The goal of this project is to shift the installation and management of these tools from individual student laptops to a centralized environment in the VIC datacenter.
 This would result in a more efficient use of time during lessons and exams, offering a real-world infrastructure experience for students.